irismessage/sys2-coursework/answers.md

 - solution: replace winpcap with npcap

 - ok nvm it wants me to demonstrate ip segmentation by sending it across a link
+- on u1: `nc -u -l -k -p 8083 | pv | nc -u 192.168.100.254 8083`

 Three (3) UDP data packets are used in the transfer.
 If you count the packets for file name and number of segments, that's five.

+The fragment off set field is measured in 8-bit bytes.
+You can see this because the final fragment offset shown in wireshark of 8880 matches the BUF_SIZE of 9000, which is measured in bytes.

+## Question 20
+wireshark windows Ethernet 2 filter icmp

+To generate destination unreachable:
+`ping 172.16.100.100`